* Global stocks hit all-time high; Asia ex-Japan, Nikkei rise

 The Canadian dollar remained near its strongest in over a year after the Bank of Canada this week raised interest rates for the first time since 2010, with further tightening expected this year.

-The loonie was about 0.1 percent weaker early on Friday at C$1.2729 to the dollar but is up 1.1 percent this week.
+The loonie was marginally weaker on Friday at C$1.2731 to the dollar but is up 1.1 percent this week.

-In commodities, oil crept lower as high fuel inventories revived concerns about a supply glut but losses were limited by data that showed China's oil imports in the first half of 2017 rose 14 percent from a year earlier.
+In commodities, oil was mostly steady as high fuel inventories despite supply cuts by the Organization of Petroleum Exporting Countries tussled with data that showed a jump in China's oil imports in the first half of 2017.

-U.S. crude slipped 0.15 percent to $46.02 a barrel, after rising 1.3 percent on Thursday.
-It is poised for a 4 percent gain this week.
+U.S. crude was unchanged at $46.08 a barrel, after rising 1.3 percent on Thursday.
+It is poised for a 4.2 percent gain this week.

-Global benchmark Brent inched down 0.1 percent to $48.38 following Thursday's 1.4 percent jump, and is headed for a 3.6 percent gain this week.
+Global benchmark Brent was also little changed at $48.43 following Thursday's 1.4 percent jump, and is headed for a 3.7 percent gain this week.

-(Reporting by Nichola Saminather; Additional reporting by Saqib Iqbal Ahmed; Editing by Shri Navaratnam)
+(Reporting by Nichola Saminather; Additional reporting by Shinichi Saoshiro; Editing by Shri Navaratnam and Sam Holmes)